 - Their ability to interpret evidence and source material (e.g. to correctly identify and explain the use of propaganda in a poster or written text).

-Formal assessments take place throughout the year with at least one formal History exam per year group each academic year.
+Formal assessments take place throughout the year with each class completing, at least, twelve assessed pieces per year.

-History is a very popular subject at KS4, with three classes in Year 11 (2020-2021) and four classes in Year 10 (2020-2021).
-At KS4 we study the EdExcel History specification.
+At KS4 we follow the EdExcel History specification.
 Students complete the following modules for their History GCSE at Shevington:

 Paper 1: Crime and punishment through time 1000AD-present day and Whitechapel, crime, policing and the inner city 1870-1900 (students study these topics in Year 11).